OpenSourceLynix/falcon/README.md

 3. Upload the files
 4. Configure ``.env`` and everything in ``storage`` directory

-# Contributions
+# License
-Lynix team and others
+(c) 2024 Lynix and contributors.
+All rights reserved.
+Licensed under the MIT License.